drocheam/optrace/docs/source/usage/advanced.rst

 ################

-After raytracing, the ray storage is accessible as attribute of the Raytracer.
+After raytracing, the :class:`RayStorage <optrace.tracer.ray_storage.RayStorage>` is accessible as :attr:`rays <optrace.tracer.raytracer.Raytracer.rays>` attribute
+of the :class:`Raytracer <optrace.tracer.raytracer.Raytracer>`.
 Value are accessed by typical numpy array indexing or slicing.
 See the table above for the variable names and dimensions.
-Number of rays and sections per ray is accessible through :python:`Raytracer.rays.N` and :python:`Raytracer.rays.nt`.
+The number of rays and sections per ray is accessible through :attr:`Raytrace.rays.N <optrace.tracer.ray_storage.RayStorage.N>` and :attr:`Raytrace.rays.Nt <optrace.tracer.ray_storage.RayStorage.Nt>`.

 Let's create an example geometry: